 Intent/Clarification: The intent is to clarify left, right or non-coronary Sinus of Valsalva aneurysm.
-Select all that apply.
+Update Feb 2022 - Select all that apply.
+Seq 4880 was inadvertently made a select all field.
+Code left, right or non-coronary Sinus of Valsalva aneurysm.